guidorice/devblog/src/pages/nmgic-2019/index.md

 <!-- end -->

-screen capture:
 ![App](./featured.png)

 I developed this web app specifically for the meeting, and my goals were:

-1. Something complex enough to be interesting
+1. Something geospatial related and complex enough to be interesting
 2. Visualize Open Data
 3. Simple enough that it could be explained in 30 minutes